Partnership Between CA, Blossoms of Hope is in Full Bloom

 Those special saplings – which originated in Tokyo and came through Washington, D.C. – have taken root in CA open space and grown into sturdy trees with white blossoms appearing each year.
 This year, BOH has added a commemorative plaque to the grove, and CA was proud to be part of that dedication.

 “This dedication plays into our new BOH initiative to plant 3,700 Blossoms by 2025,” BOH Senior Director of Community Outreach and Events Vera Simmons said.
-“Through our efforts over the past 18 years, more than 2,700 Kwanzan cherry and Native Redbud trees have been planted in Howard County, including many on CA property.
+“Through our efforts over the past two decades, more than 2,700 Kwanzan cherry and Native Redbud trees have been planted in Howard County, including many on CA property.
 It is critical for us to work with partners such as CA so residents and tourists can enjoy the pink blossoms every spring.”

 Lake Kittamaqundi is one of many sites where trees have been planted on CA open space.
 CA has also collaborated with BOH to bring trees to Lake Elkhorn, Wilde Lake and Symphony Woods.